 2. Tray freeze your produce by placing pieces in a single layer on a cookie sheet or shallow pan, and place uncovered in freezer for 1 to 2 hours.
 Tray freezing allows fruits and vegetables to maintain their shape and avoid sticking together.
 But don’t forget about them!
 Leaving them like this for more than 2 hours will give them freezer burn.

 3. Fruits and vegetables contain a high proportion of water which will form ice crystals when frozen.
 The sharp edges and corners of the ice crystals will puncture cell walls softening the texture and causing juice loss.
 To minimize ice crystals drain the fruits well and freeze them as quickly as possible.
 Keep your freezer at a constant temperature of -18°C (0°F) or lower.

 4. To avoid freezer burn, use appropriate packaging.
 Remove as much air as possible from the packages before freezing the fruits and vegetables.

-In some instances, you should blanch your fruit before freezing it.
-Not all fruit require blanching.
+In some instances, you should blanch your fruit and vegetables before freezing it.
 Fruits that have skin (like peaches, apricots and tomatoes) are best to freeze when they are blanched as this loosens their skin so it’s easy to slip off.
 Berries don’t require blanching, however you do want to be sure to wash and remove their stems before freezing.
 There are two methods to blanching:

 Boiling: place your fruit or veg (one at a time) in boiling water for 30 seconds and then remove it with a slotted spoon.
 Immediately place in an ice bath to cool it.
 If it has a skin (ie. peaches), peel the skin and remove the pit.
 Cut the fruit or veg into desired size and follow the remaining steps above.